-The aim of the Bursary is to help an outstanding student, who has been offered a place at St John’s College, to meet the cost of living and learning at the College.
-The Nathoo bursary is open to both Home/EU and International students, whose family income is less than £80,000 per annum.
+The aim of the Bursary is to help outstanding students, who can demonstrate strong leadership skills, passion and potential, to meet the cost of living and learning at the College.
+The Nathoo bursary is open to all students, who have been offered a place at St John's and whose family income is less than £80,000 per annum.

 All students who are offered a place to study at St John’s College and their family income is below £80,000 per annum are eligible for the bursary.
 The first shortlisting of offer holders is based on their academic records and their performance at the admissions interview in December.
 The shortlisted candidates are then notified by the College and are invited to submit their application for the Nathoo bursary.
 The applications are reviewed and the strongest applicants are invited to attend an interview in London.
 The option of a Skype interview is offered to EU and International students.

 The closing date for applications is usually in July.
 The shortlisted candidates are also notified by email.